SantiagoRomanoOddone/ResidencyMatchOptimizer/README.md

 ## Features

 - **Linear Programming-based Matching**: Employs linear programming (LP) to solve the residency matching problem.
-- **Customizable Parameters**: Allows customization to adapt to different requirements of residency programs and applicants.
 - **Optimal Matching**: Provides an optimal match output based on the objective functions and constraints defined in the model.